bullhornfixie/CV-1/README.md

 ## Skills

 ### Communication
-My greatest lesson in the art of being a fantastic communicator was when I trained to be a Skipper.
+My greatest lesson in the art of being a fantastic communicator was during my Skipper training.
 At the helm of a 42ft yacht in the
 Atlantic with a crew 4 in challenging sailing conditions.
 Every gybe, tack, captain's log, change of course required communication between myself and the crew.
 I was taught communication needs to be frequent, clear and concise.
 It stuck with me.

 [Makers Tech Test Review](https://github.com/bullhornfixie/tech-test2-WK10-Makers)